 (4) thou shall not bow down to them

 (5) nor serve them …

-There are a few differences, though, between Noahides and Israel in regard to the IDOLATRY Command.
-Israel should be more stringent about it and more careful.
+There are a few differences, though, between Noahides and Israel.

 The First Commandments of Sinai presents the Speaker, G-d, whom we should worship

 The Second Commandments of Sinai presents the Idols, whom we should worship not.